inf112-v19/LwjglApplicationConfiguration/README.md

 Group 5.1

 # INF112 roborally game
-More than a simple skeleton with libgdx.
+Much more than a simple skeleton with libgdx.

 ## Known bugs